 Although we do not recruit external staff for our regional activities, we employ a limited number of external staff members for the World Economic Forum Annual Meeting in Davos.
 The recruitment process for these positions begins in October of each year.
 A specific advertisement is posted on the Geneva Careers section of our website at that time.

 5. How can I apply?

-Please apply directly online through the Careers section of the website, which includes opportunities in our offices in Geneva, Beijing, New York and San Francisco.
+Please apply directly online through the Careers section of the website, which includes opportunities in our offices in Geneva, New York, Beijing, Tokyo, San Francisco, and Mumbai.
 Please send your application in English.
 Applications sent by post will not be returned to candidates, and candidates who send such applications will be instructed to apply online.

 6. What is the deadline for applying?

 As long as a position is still listed on our website, we are accepting applications.
 Once the position has been filled, it will be taken off our website and all candidates who applied will be notified.

 7. What can I expect after my application has been submitted?

 Within 2-4 weeks after your application has been submitted, you will receive an email letting you know that you have either been selected for the next round, or that your application has not been shortlisted and we will be proceeding with other candidates.